djaus2/Soft-ata/README.md

 ## Latest

 _See **Repository Status** below._
-- Improved menu driven Serial with serial GPS option.
+- Improved menu driven Serial with serial GPS option. _Includes a bug fix._
 - Can get Json string from sensors AND Stream Telelemtery over Bluetooth
   - Can pause and continure BT stream
 - _More:_ See Repository Status